 According to Search Engine Journal, ‘Image-based content started to gain traction through the rise of the smart phone camera, as more and more people started to share their everyday images on their social networks.
 The popularity of image-based content saw the creation of purely image-based social networks such as Pinterest and Instagram.’

-In the four years since the release of HTML5, the ‘rather show, not tell’ strategy has grown exponentially and there are no signs that this juggernaut will be slowing down.
+In the nine years since the release of HTML5, the ‘rather show, not tell’ strategy has grown exponentially and there are no signs that this juggernaut will be slowing down.
 In fact, it’s increasing rapidly, and businesses need to be constantly adapting their materials and the way in which they display them so that the reader remains interested.

 The mobile and HTML5 combo

-Visual-based platforms such as YouTube, Pinterest, Snapchat, Instagram and LinkedIn, have a massive digital footprint – so, from a purely logical standpoint, incorporate them into your marketing strategies.
+Visual-based platforms such as YouTube, Pinterest, Snapchat, Instagram, and LinkedIn, have a massive digital footprint – so, from a purely logical standpoint, incorporate them into your marketing strategies.

-On a high level, using visuals will communicate your brand’s identity, core message, values and positioning in the market a lot faster than using pure text.
+On a high level, using visuals will communicate your brand’s identity, core message, values, and positioning in the market a lot faster than using pure text.

 Furthermore, visuals help create a comprehensive relationship between your brand and the user, building trust and credibility.
 All of these elements play an important role in: